ignaciotcrespo/JUnitWithParams/readme.md

 Very similar to the great library [JUnitParams](https://github.com/Pragmatists/JUnitParams) but not using a JUnit runner, this allows to use parameterised tests with the most used runners (Spring, Robolectric, AndroidJUnit4)

+# Current Version
+* The current stable version is `1.0.0`
+* The current snapshot version is `1.0.1-SNAPSHOT`

+# Android support
+JUnitWithParams works fine in android, it is compiled with JDK 1.6 and tested on real projects.

 ## Quickstart

 JUnitWithParams is available as Maven artifact: